neuland/jade4j/README.md

 - Instead of 'h1(attributes, class = "test")' you must use 'h1(class= "test")&attributes(attributes)'
 - Instead of '!!!
 5' you must use 'doctype html'
 - Jade Syntax for Conditional Comments is not supported anymore
+- Thanks to rzara for contributing to issue-108

 <a name="authors"></a>
 ## Authors